Transformers

 Create a custom architecture

-An AutoClass automatically infers the model architecture and downloads pretrained configuration and weights.
+An automatically infers the model architecture and downloads pretrained configuration and weights.
 Generally, we recommend using an AutoClass to produce checkpoint-agnostic code.
 But users who want more control over specific model parameters can create a custom 🌍 Transformers model from just a few base classes.
 This could be particularly useful for anyone who is interested in studying, training or experimenting with a 🌍 Transformers model.
 In this guide, dive deeper into creating a custom model without an AutoClass.
 Learn how to:

 • Load and customize a model configuration.